Hepatitis B Virus Infection

 - Do not share equipment for drug snorting, smoking or injection, such as straws, pipes, spoons, cookers and needles

-- Use a condom during vaginal or anal sex
+- Use a condom during sexual activity

 - Do not donate your blood, semen, body organs or tissues